younglim/developer.gov.sg/collections/_products/categories/design/purple-hats/use-cases.md

     ```

 3. Configure the pipeline on GitLab.
     a.
-Create .gitlab-ci.yml in a test pipeline in the GitLab Editor.
+Create .gitlab-ci.yml in a test pipeline in the GitLab Editor. <br />
     b.
-Copy the contents of gitlab-pipeline-template.yml and configure the following:
+Copy the contents of gitlab-pipeline-template.yml and configure the following:<br />
         i.
-Set any tags required to identify the GitLab runner you wish to run your pipeline, e.g. ship_docker.
+Set any tags required to identify the GitLab runner you wish to run your pipeline, e.g. ship_docker.<br />
         ii.
-Replace <some registry> with the URL to docker image.
+Replace <some registry> with the URL to docker image.<br />
         iii.
-Edit the accessibility scan parameters with the type of scan you want to run:
+Edit the accessibility scan parameters with the type of scan you want to run:<br />

+            ```bash
+            # URL of the website or sitemap
+            A11Y_SCAN_URL: "https://example.com"

+            # Set the scan type [choices: "sitemap:", "website"]
+            A11Y_SCAN_TYPE: "website"

+            # Set the maximum number of pages to scan [default: 100]
+            A11Y_SCAN_MAX
   <figure style="text-align: center">
       <img src="/assets/img/purple-hats-fig-3.png" width="70%" height="70%" />
 	      <figcaption>Fig 3: Scanning with the Gitlab Editor.</figcaption>